The Nami Control Center provides analytics in 2 different places.

 As noted above, most store purchase platforms do not provide Nami with all revenue events that may occur, including refund amounts or some types of payments that are reversed or fail after the initial purchase.

-This is a count of all subscribers that are currently paying for your app.
-This excludes users who may have access to an entitlement but are not currently paying for your app, including: free trials, users who have paused their subscription, or users that are in an account hold.
+This is a count of all subscriptions that are currently paying for your app.
+This excludes customers who may have access to an entitlement but are not currently paying for your app, including: free trials, customers who have paused their subscription, or customers that are in an account hold.

-This is a count of the number of users in your app who have shut off auto-renewals.
-When their current bill-term ends, they will no longer be subscribed to your app.
+This is a count of the number of subscriptions who have shut off auto-renewals.
+When their current bill-term ends, these customers will no longer be subscribed to your app.